Kids Cooking Classes in NJ

 223 Chestnut St., Ridgewood

 Traditional cooking classes covering pastas, soups, stews and more are on the agenda here.
-But the real fun comes at camp time, when aspiring cooks take field trips to different local restaurants (specializing in a variety of cuisines) to get a behind-the-scenes look at a professional kitchen.
+But the real fun comes at camp time, when aspiring cooks get a behind-the-scenes look at a professional kitchen.
 They also offer Mommy & Me cake-and cupcake-making.
 Prices start at $25 for one-time classes, and $150 for a six-week session.
-Ages 6-14.
+Ages 6-16.

 Taste & Technique